 Recruitment Handbook: Handbook

-Has your school announced its plan for the fall?
+Has your school announced its plan for the spring?
 Even if they have made plans, plans can change, so it would be wise to prepare for multiple scenarios.

 Here are some of the possible scenarios you should plan for:

-- Everything is back to normal in the fall except it’s not (economic, mental impact)
+- Everything is back to normal in the spring, except it’s not (impact mental health, the economy, university enrollment, etc.)

 - Your school opens as planned but social distancing continues

-- A hybrid where some classes/ or years are in person, while other are virtual
+- A hybrid model where some classes are in person while other are virtual

-Some changes that organizations should expect to see regardless of the scenario in the fall:
+Some changes that organizations should expect to see regardless of the scenario in the spring:

-- Incoming and active members will probably not have worked summer jobs or the full extent of their summer jobs meaning members and potential new members will have less money for the social aspects of University/ College
+- Incoming and active members may not have access to their normal, on-campus jobs meaning members and potential new members will have less money for the social aspects of collegiate life.

-- Incoming and active member’s family’s will likely have suffered some sort of economic hardship.
+- Incoming and active members’ families will likely have suffered some sort of economic hardship.

-- Incoming and active member’s families may have suffered a loss due to Covid-19.
-Be mindful of how your address Covid-19 in a recruitment or social settings
+- Incoming and active members’ families may have suffered the loss of a loved one due to Covid-19.
+Be mindful of how you address Covid-19 in social settings and at recruitment events.

-- All Fraternity events such as Meet the Greeks, House Tours, or Formal Rush that usually take place for incoming students to be introduced to Fraternity life on campus likely won’t take place.
+- Fraternity events such as Meet the Greeks, House Tours, or Formal Recruitment that usually take place for incoming students to be introduced to Fraternity life on campus may not take place.
+So prepare to be proactive when it comes to finding potential new members to recruit.

-What this means is, your organization’s budget will shrink, meaning recruitment budgets will in turn shrink.
-This too likely means those large Fraternity recruitment events will not take place.
-So NOW is an appropriate time to review your recruitment calendar and determine how appropriate and effective each of your recruitment events will be.
+Due to today’s circumstances, your organization’s budget will probably shrink, meaning recruitment budgets will shrink as well.
+Large Fraternity recruitment events will also likely not take place.
+So NOW is the best time to review your recruitment calendar and determine how appropriate and effective each of your recruitment events will be.

 The consensus across the Fraternal world is that recruitment will to some extent have to take place virtually.
 This is especially true when it comes to getting our name out to incoming students.
-Covid-19 has made us have to rethink how we market ourselves as an organization
+Covid-19 has forced us to rethink how we market ourselves as an organization

 It’s time to update that website, make new videos, post photos, and gather written testimonials from brothers and alumni about their experience in Delta Kappa Epsilon.
 Our best way to to show our presence while socially distancing is over the internet, more precisely by populating social media feeds.
 Why not create a video of members or local alumni sharing some of their stories that revolve around DKE?
 Or perhaps what DKE meant to them?
 A great example of some social media content can be found by clicking here.
 This video was put together by Zeta Theta-DKE at Washington State University.